Skip to content

 With 8Gb or more of RAM or GPU memory, you can get good structured output from models like Llama-3, Phi-3, OpenChat or any other GGUF file.

-Same API#
+Common API#

 The same API is used for both remote and local models.
 This makes the switch to newer or alternative models much easier, and makes it simpler to evaluate model outputs.